aludi/AI4EVIR/README.md

 **09:50-10:30 Session 1**

-09:50 - 10:05 - Federico Costantini, Fausto Galvan, Francesco Crisci, Luca Baron and Pier Luca Montessoro - Towards the definition of best practices for the use of AI in digital forensics
+09:50 - 10:10 - Federico Costantini, Fausto Galvan, Francesco Crisci, Luca Baron and Pier Luca Montessoro - Towards the definition of best practices for the use of AI in digital forensics

-10:05 - 10:20 -  Anne Ruth Mackor and Henry Prakken - On Reporting Likelihood Ratios of Exhaustive and Non-Exhaustive Hypotheses about Rare Events in Criminal Cases
+10:10 - 10:30 -  Anne Ruth Mackor and Henry Prakken - On Reporting Likelihood Ratios of Exhaustive and Non-Exhaustive Hypotheses about Rare Events in Criminal Cases

-10:20 - 10:30 - Bertram Ludäscher - Towards Trustworthy AI Results using Evidence Structures: Witnesses, Certificates, and Argumentation Frameworks

 **10:30 - 11:00 Coffee break**

 **11:00 - 12:40 Session 2**

-11:00 - 11:20 - Mario Guenther and Conrad Friedrich - Probabilifying the Scenario Approach to Legal Proof

-11:20 - 11:40  - Leya Hampson and Ludi van Leeuwen - Investigating the value of qualitative Bayesian networks of complete cases as "double-check" tools on traditional judicial reasoning: An exploratory study
+11:00 - 11:20 - Leya Hampson and Ludi van Leeuwen - Investigating the value of qualitative Bayesian networks of complete cases as "double-check" tools on traditional judicial reasoning: An exploratory study

-11:40 - 12:00 -  Aybüke Özgün and Daira Pinto Prieto - A Qualitative Logic for Uncertain Evidence and Belief Comparison
+11:20 - 11:40  - Aybüke Özgün and Daira Pinto Prieto - A Qualitative Logic for Uncertain Evidence and Belief Comparison

-12:00 - 12:20 - Mengxuan Helen Qiao, Vanessa Cheung, Leya Hampson and David Lagnado - Recency Effects, Cautious Convictions, and Conservative Updating in GPT-4o’s Legal Decisions
+11:40 - 12:00 -  Mengxuan Helen Qiao, Vanessa Cheung, Leya Hampson and David Lagnado - Recency Effects, Cautious Convictions, and Conservative Updating in GPT-4o’s Legal Decisions

+12:00 - 12:10 - Bertram Ludäscher - Towards Trustworthy AI Results using Evidence Structures: Witnesses, Certificates, and Argumentation Frameworks

-12:20 - 12:40 - Henrik Palmer Olsen, Mohammad N S Jahromi, Frederik Bay-Jørgensen, Thomas B Moeslund and Thomas Gammeltoft-Hansen - Managing Fuzziness: Leveraging LLMs for Discovering Credibility Indicators in Asylum Cases
+12:10 - 12:30 - Henrik Palmer Olsen, Mohammad N S Jahromi, Frederik Bay-Jørgensen, Thomas B Moeslund and Thomas Gammeltoft-Hansen - Managing Fuzziness: Leveraging LLMs for Discovering Credibility Indicators in Asylum Cases

-**12:40 - 13:00 - Wrapup Discussion and closing**
+**12:30 - 13:00 - Wrapup Discussion and closing**